 The Full Range checkbox may be checked (use Full video range) or unchecked (use the standard SMPTE range).
+Full Range lets you adjust how the signal is processed to the display and does not affect any of the graticules.

 Note that the image can be both 'flipped' and 'flopped' at the same time.